ThePhD/future_cxx/technical specification/C - defer/defer.typ

 	title: "Programming Languages — C — defer, a mechanism for general purpose, lexical scope-based undo",
 	authors: ("JeanHeyd Meneide"),
 	keywords: ("C", "defer", "ISO/IEC 9899", "Technical Specification", "Safety", "Resource"),
-	id: "N3489",
+	id: "NABCD",
 	ts_id: "25755",
+	stage: "cd",
 	abstract: [The advent of resource leaks in programs created with ISO/IEC 9899#index[ISO/IEC 9899] ⸺ Programming Languages, C has necessitated the need for better ways of tracking and automatically releasing resources in a given scope.
-This document provides a feature to address this need in a reliable, static, opt-in manner for implementations to furnish to programmers.], doc
+This document provides a feature to address this need in a reliable, translation-time, opt-in manner for implementations to furnish to programmers.], doc
 )